return42/sphkerneldoc/linux_src_doc/include/linux/regmap_h.rst

     If set, read_flag_mask and write_flag_mask are used even if they are both empty.

-use_single_rw
+use_single_read
+    If set, converts the bulk read operation into a series of single read operations.
+This is useful for a device that does not support  bulk read.

+use_single_write
-    If set, converts the bulk read and write operations into a series of single read and write operations.
-This is useful for device that does not support bulk read and write.
+    If set, converts the bulk write operation into a series of single write operations.
+This is useful for a device that does not support bulk write.

 can_multi_write
     If set, the device supports the multi write mode of bulk